-- More practicum experience – This varies somewhat based on the private nursing school, but many students at dedicated nursing schools report getting more hands-on experience through practicums, which is often very helpful when getting that first job out of nursing school.
+- More practicum experience – This varies somewhat based on the school, but many nursing students at dedicated nursing schools report getting more hands-on experience through practicums, which is often very helpful when getting that first job out of nursing school.

 - Regional hospital connections – Some private nursing schools maintain good relationships with large networks of regional hospitals, so it’s often much easier to be placed into a job right out of school.

 - Private nursing schools often offer online courses – This makes them a very convenient choice for people who are only part-time students, or who can’t move to a place with affordable or convenient nursing schools.
 Online degree programs can help you get your license from virtually anywhere in the world, but you might miss out on valuable clinical experiences.